PASER: Post-Training Data Selection for Efficient Pruned Large Language Model Recovery: Methodology

 \begin{definition}[Concept Consistency Graph] A CCG is a graph $G = (V, E)$ where the vertices $V$ represent concepts, and an edge $(v_i, v_j) \in E$ exists if concepts $v_i$ and $v_j$ co-occur in at least one instruction tuning sample without conflict. \end{definition}

 For each new sample $(x, y)$, we first extract its concept $C(x, y)$ and then check for consistency: $\text{IsConsistent}(x, y) = \forall v_i, v_j \in C(x, y): (v_i, v_j) \in E \text{ or } \{v_i, v_j\} \not\subset V$.
 We only add samples that are consistent with the existing CCG, updating the graph with each addition.
 This approach ensures that we maintain a coherent set of instructions, minimizing the risk of negative tuning effects by avoiding the introduction of conflicting concepts during the recovery training process.
+Furthermore, to mitigate the impact of rare nuanced conflicts that raw co-occurrence-based CCG may miss, we employ several lightweight enhancement schemes: (i) consolidating concept variants with simple semantic normalization (e.g., merging paraphrases and surface-form variants); (ii) treating low-confidence cases conservatively by softly down-weighting rather than hard-removing them; and (iii) providing an optional, low-budget Natural Language Inference reranker for only top-risk pairs flagged by CCG.
 The full version of our algorithm is provided in Appendix~\ref{appendix:alg}.